There are three distinct categories of streets/roads within the Town of Maggie Valley’s Limits

 Town Maintained Streets These streets not only meet the Town’s stringent Construction & Design Guidelines but also have been accepted into the Town’s Publicly Maintained Street System by the Board of Aldermen.

-Currently, the Town maintains thirty-three (33) unique streets totaling 6.67 miles.
+Currently, the Town maintains thirty-six unique streets totaling 6.82 miles.
+View the list here.

 Private Streets The majority of roads within Maggie Valley are owned and maintained by private citizens.
 These private streets are under private ownership.
 The responsibility of upkeep lies with the owners.

 North Carolina Department of Transportation Maintained State Roads NCDOT is responsible for maintaining the following State Roads within the Town of Maggie Valley, its extra-territorial jurisdiction (ETJ), and the greater community.
 These roads are easily identified by the “SR” and number located on the street sign and stop sign.

 - Caldwell Drive (SR 1213)

 - Campbell Creek Road (SR 1212)

 - Cardinal Drive (SR 1208)

 - Dogwood Drive (SR 1260)